 Address: 60 Lygon St, Brunswick East VIC 3057

 What We Like: Head Chef, Rosheen Kaul’s Inventive Dishes with complex flavours.

 Succulent seafood, mouth-watering gnocchi, perfectly grilled zucchini and smoked beetroot is just the start of what you’ll experience at Osteria Ilaria.
 If narrowing down options on this Italian menu and the international wine list is not your strong point, simply opt for the chef’s selection to get the best of the crop.

 Address: 367 Little Bourke Street, Melbourne VIC 3000

 Phone: (03) 9642 2287

-Cookie’s reputation as one of the best restaurants in Melbourne’s is not an easy identifier to claim.
-The blend of Australian and Thai flavours, fantastic signature cocktails and buzzing Melbourne vibe in the restaurant and beer hall create an irresistible night out of spirited indulgence.
+Cookie’s reputation as one of Melbourne’s best late night dining is not an easy identifier to claim.
+The blend of Australian and regional Thai food and fantastic signature cocktails combine with a buzzing Melbourne vibe in the restaurant and beer hall to create an irresistible night out of spirited indulgence.